bioruffo/targetsqc/README.md

 * The second section lists the genes of interest, as parsed by the script.
 Two columns, "Annotation check" and "Exome check" are used to notify about gene names that were not found either in the `gff3` file or the Ampliseq Exome `designed.bed` file.
   We suggest determining correct gene names by loading the `designed.bed`file on [IGV](https://software.broadinstitute.org/software/igv/) and verifying target names at the locus of interest.
-  _Please note that if a gene is indicated as not found in this list, it is considered missing and will not be processed further_!
+  _Please note that if a gene is indicated as not found in this list, it is considered missing and will not be processed further!_
+  NEW: Columns will also indicate how much percent of the total CDS region is present in the amplicon panel ("% CDS within the panel") and is covered effectively ("% CDS covered >= {n} reads"). _Please remember that this script is offered as-is, with no guarantee of exactedness!_

 * The third section, starting with "These CDS regions had no amplicons:", indicates any region for which there is _no amplicon designed_ in the Exome panel.
   _Please note that if a region is indicated as not found in this list, it is considered missing and will not be processed further!_